DamengRandom/tipify/vuejs-tips.md

 - <a href="https://vuejs.org/v2/guide/computed.html#Computed-vs-Watched-Property" target="_blank">here</a> is the difference between `computed` and `watch`.

-- computed: create a `new` property & do `recalculatin` if any `dependent properties` get updated, `cannot` pass any aruguments
+- computed: create a `new` property & do `re-calculation` if any `dependent properties` get updated, `cannot` pass any arguments

 - watch: does `NOT` create new property, watch changes only for `one` specific property and has arguments `new` and `old`

 9. Vue Reactivity concept: simple word, when we change a element data value, the page will reflect the changes and get value updated as latest value !!!!
-This <a href="https://www.vuemastery.com/courses/advanced-components/build-a-reactivity-system/" target="_blank">video</a> is like `must` watch !!
+This <a href="https://www.vuemastery.com/courses/advanced-components/build-a-reactivity-system/" target="_blank">video</a> is like `must` watch!!

 10. `$emit`: trigger an event and also allows to pass data from child to parent level, example:
 ```js